wingman007/ADS2018Informatics/README.md

 Hello there folks.

 As you can see my name is Ivan Tsakov and I'll be posting some of my tasks for c# course.
-I'll try to do it in c# but I'll mostly work with python.
+I'll mostly work with python.

 To install python on Windows -> https://www.howtogeek.com/197947/how-to-install-python-on-windows/